 - Short Response / Fix Times: In many cases faults are identified before you are even aware that there is an issue.
 This is called Proactive Service Monitoring and is enabled 24 hours a day.
 Once a fault has been raised there is typically a 30-60-minute engineer response time and a service restoration target of between 4 and 6 hours.
 In reality though, fix times are often much shorter than this.

 With virtually no risk of performance problems or downtime associated with a Leased Line, it can only be expected that there is a difference in price, albeit this is just a fraction of what it was only three years ago.
-This is firstly because the sector is becoming more competitive with an increased choice of suppliers, and secondly, due to the government-led funding schemes which have been set up to assist with the cost of implementation.
+This is firstly because the sector is becoming more competitive with an increased choice of suppliers, and secondly, due to the exclusive discount we are currently offering.

 Our advice would be – don’t discount a Leased Line until you have spoken to a specialist provider of business connectivity and have received a recommendation/quote based on where you are located, what financial grants are available and the individual requirements of your business.
 GET PRICES HERE >>

 To see whether your business is eligible for our 20% discount & government funding.
 CHECK HERE >>

 Or Contact us on 0330 055 3570